Police & Fire Calls - May 19

-Venango County 911 said a two-vehicle crash with heavy damage occurred at the intersection of Horsecreek Road and Route 157 at about 5:10 p.m.
+Venango County 911 reported a brush fire in the area of Pumphouse Road at the Warehouse Mall in Oil City at about 11:05 p.m.
 Thursday.

 Please log in, or sign up for a new account and purchase a subscription to continue reading.